API

 Parameters:

-• number_of_iterations – The number of iterations to run the improvement for
+• number_of_iterations – The number of improvement iterations to run.

-• scaler – How much to scale the entropy or standard deviation within the score relative to the distance
+• scaler – A factor to scale the contribution of entropy or standard deviation in the acquisition score, relative to the distance.

 static load(path) Collection[source]